baasbox/docs/source/index.md

 on Windows systems type
 start.bat

-Once the server is up and running, you can access to the console by open the following link: http://127.0.0.1:9000/console
+Once the server is up and running, you can access the console by opening the following link: http://127.0.0.1:9000/console
 ```